NREL/jade/docs/source/tutorial.rst

 Debugging
 *********
-JADE generates multiple log files that can help debug failures.
+By default JADE generates report files that summarize what happened.
+Refer to ``results.txt``, ``errors.txt``, and ``stats.txt``.
+The results file shows whether each job passed or failed.
+The errors file shows unhandled errors that JADE detected as well as known errors that it parsed from log files.

+Here are the log files that JADE generates.
+Open these to dig deeper.

 - ``submit_jobs.log``: HPC-related information, such as the job ID and status
-- ``run_jobs.log``: information about JADE and Dask starting and stopping jobs
+- ``run_jobs.log``: information about JADE starting and stopping jobs
 - ``job_output_<HPC job ID>.e``: The HPC logs stdout and stderr from all processes to this file.
 Look here to debug unexpected crashes or hangs.